IgorMinar/angular/.github/ISSUE_TEMPLATE/6-angular-cli.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

+Please file any Angular CLI issues at: https://github.com/angular/angular-cli/issues/new

 For the time being we keep Angular CLI issues in a separate repository.

-Please file your issue at: https://github.com/angular/angular-cli/issues/new

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑